 She was also planning to include this pretty decorative bench to create some interest and an inviting feel to her front entrance, which is a great idea (below).

-See the fiasco I went through when I ordered my first garden bench here, very bad, haha.
+See the fiasco I went through when I ordered my first garden bench here.
+Ha, ha!

 Scroll back up to her front entrance.
 What colour would you choose?

-You might have a go to colour you love for front doors, or an inspiration house you would like to emulate, but really, it’s much easier to get excited about a colour if it relates to something.
-That’s when it feels right and that’s when it’s better than good, it’s great.
+You might have a go-to colour you love for front doors, or an inspiration house you would like to emulate.
+But really, it’s much easier to get excited about a colour if it relates to something.
+That’s when it feels right and that’s when it’s better than good.
+That’s when it’s great.

 1. Choose a Colour from your Landscape

 Take a look at this gorgeous eggplant door below.
 This house is a similar deep earthy colour, but without the pretty purple flowers as a cue, this colour might not jump out as the perfect colour.

 I love a purple front door, it works with earthier and fresh palettes alike and there are so many pretty flowers in purples you can plant to create some context for it.